New Jersey Field Office Procedures for Project Review

 NOTE: Contact the Service before conducting surveys for any federally listed wildlife (animal) species to obtain a list of recognized, qualified surveyors and to request concurrence with a draft survey work plan.

-- Indication of which federally listed species may occur within the project's impact area (i.e., the action area), based on the iPac species list report you obtained under Step 2.
-Please attach a copy of the dated iPac report.
+- Indication of which federally listed species may be affected by the proposed activities, based on the IPaC species list report and the Project Screening Chart used under Step 2.
+Please attach a copy of the dated IPaC report.

-NOTE: Please DO NOT submit requests to review projects for which iPac has returned a result of ""There are no listed species found within the vicinity of the project."
+- Please DO NOT submit requests to review projects for which IPaC has returned a result of, "There are no listed species found within the vicinity of the project."
+(See Step 2.)

 - Proposed conservation measures to avoid impacts to federally listed species.
-Consider these Best Management Practicies that may be applicable to project involving the following species: bog turtle, piping plover, Indiana bat, dwarf wedgemussel, swamp pink, Knieskern's beaked-rush, and seabeach amaranth.
+Consider these Best Management Practices that may be applicable to project involving the following species: bog turtle, piping plover, red knot, Indiana bat, dwarf wedgemussel, swamp pink, Knieskern's beaked-rush, and seabeach amaranth.

 - Your assessment of impacts to federally listed threatened and endangered species from proposed project activities, and your preliminary determination of whether each federally listed species IS or IS NOT likely to be adversely affected.